dnth/dnth.github.io/content/portfolio/pytorch_at_the_edge_timm_torchscript_flutter/index.md

 {{< notice note >}}
 Descriptions of the folders:
 + `data/` - A folder to store train and test images.
-+ `train/` - A folder to store training related files and notebooks.
++ `train/` - A folder to store training-related files and notebooks.

 View the full structure by browsing my GitHub [repo](https://github.com/dnth/timm-flutter-pytorch-lite-blogpost).
 {{< /notice  >}}